Small Business FAQ's

 A: General Liability, Workers Compensation, Protective Public Liability, and Property Damage Liability insurance are all required.
 All other state and federal rules and regulations apply.

-Q: What is the process for providing the Department with input about the Initiative?
+Q: What was the process for providing the Department with input about the Small Business Program?

-Q: How can I obtain more information about the Business Development Initiative?
+Q: How can I obtain more information about the Small Business Development Program?

-A: For more information about the Business Development Initiative please visit the Department's Equal Opportunity Office website: http://www.fdot.gov/equalopportunity/ or send your e-mail inquiries to: smallbusiness@dot.state.fl.us
+A: For more information about the Small Business Development Program please visit the Department's Equal Opportunity Office website: http://www.fdot.gov/equalopportunity/ or send your e-mail inquiries to: smallbusiness@dot.state.fl.us